Texas couple sues over historical balcony tied to KKK

-SAN MARCOS, Texas (KXAN) — A couple in San Marcos, Texas is suing the city over a century-old metal balcony on their home.
+SAN MARCOS, Texas (KXAN) — A couple in central Texas is suing the city of San Marcos over a century-old metal balcony on their home.
 On the balcony is the initial of a previous homeowner who had historical ties to the Ku Klux Klan.

 The letter “Z” is at the center of the lawsuit.
 Kristy Money and her husband Rolf Straubhaar are taking on the City of San Marcos and its Director of Planning and Development Services.